kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 The experimental **Phone Signature view** therefore takes the distributed pattern across the top 100 vocabulary-aligned J-lens coordinates and compares it with 34 frozen ARPAbet phone prototypes.

-The preliminary speaker-disjoint development results separate two related measurements:
+The preliminary speaker-held-out development results tell a consistent story:

-- A supervised residual-state readout rises from **31.9% macro-F1 for central log-Mel features** to **91.0% at encoder L3**.
+- Phone information decoded directly from the encoder residual states rises to about **91% macro-F1 at L3**.
-- At L2, a frozen phone-prototype classifier applied to a rank-1-only sparse J-signature gives **63.5% and 63.6% phone macro-F1** across the two lens fits.
+- At L2, using only the highest J-lens coordinate gives about **63.5% phone macro-F1**.
-- The distributed top-100 J-signature raises this to **81.1% and 80.5%**.
+- Using the distributed top-100 signature raises this to about **81% across two separately fitted maps**.
-- On 1,155 strict unseen-word occurrences, the result remains **79.8% and 79.6%**.
-- In 330 matched cross-speaker, cross-word ABX triplets, L2 reaches **91.5% and 91.4%**, versus **76.2% and 76.6%** means from five spectrum-matched random transports.
-L3 reaches **90.8% and 90.2%**, versus **67.1% and 68.3%**.
+- The distributed result stays near **80% on strict unseen-word examples** and reaches roughly **90–92% in matched cross-speaker, cross-word ABX tests**, above spectrum-matched random transports.

-The random transports are not chance baselines: high-dimensional linear maps can preserve substantial information.
-The relevant comparison is the fitted transport's advantage over alternatives with matched singular spectra.
+The random transports are strong structured baselines rather than chance: a high-dimensional linear map can preserve substantial information.
+The relevant result is that the fitted maps preserve more of the phone structure.

-Even coordinates ranked 51–100 retain substantial phone information.
-More phone identity is therefore recoverable from the distributed constellation than from its brightest coordinate alone.

-The residual-state result and the J-signature result should not be conflated.
+The direct residual-state result and the J-signature result answer different questions.
 The first asks whether phone identity is decodable from the encoder at all.
-The second asks how much of that structure remains readable after expressing the state through the fitted downstream vocabulary geometry.
+The second asks how much of that structure remains readable after the state is expressed through the fitted vocabulary geometry.
+Even coordinates ranked 51–100 retain useful phone information, so the brightest coordinate does not tell the whole story.

-The public explorer uses phoneme-scale **100 ms display cells**.
-Each cell mean-pools five native 20 ms encoder states, and the 80 ms hop means adjacent cells share one state.
-A cell may contain multiple phones, and Whisper's bidirectional receptive field is not restricted to those 100 ms.

-The reported validation metrics come from aligned **native 20 ms midpoint states**, not the pooled public cells.
-The ten public examples use one speaker held out from the A2 lens fit; they are not a broad evaluation set or a separately validated 100 ms phone classifier.
+The reported validation metrics come from automatically aligned **native 20 ms midpoint states**.
+The public explorer instead mean-pools five native states into overlapping, phoneme-scale **100 ms display cells** with an 80 ms hop.
+A cell can contain more than one phone, and Whisper's receptive field is not confined to that window.
+The public labels are therefore similarities for visualization—not probabilities, predicted phone boundaries, or a separately validated 100 ms phone classifier.

 <figure class="note-figure">
   <a href="{{ '/assets/img/audio-jacobian-lens/phone-signature-view.png' | relative_url }}">
     <img src="{{ '/assets/img/audio-jacobian-lens/phone-signature-view.png' | relative_url }}" alt="Audio Jacobian Lens Phone Signature view for the buzzer example using 100 millisecond display cells.
 Encoder L3 from 0.56 to 0.66 seconds is selected, with B as the nearest prototype at cosine similarity 0.565." loading="lazy" decoding="async">
   </a>
   <figcaption><strong>Figure 2.</strong> A time-ordered Phone Signature using 100 ms display cells with an 80 ms hop.
 In the selected encoder-L3 window (0.56–0.66 s), <code>B</code> is the nearest frozen ARPAbet prototype (cosine 0.565; margin 0.479 over <code>AW</code>).
-Each cell comes from a distributed top-100 J-signature.
-These are similarities—not probabilities, framewise votes, phone boundaries, local-only receptive fields, or causal labels. <a href="https://kennethli319.github.io/audio-jacobian-lens/?sample=asr-buzzer">Open the interactive report and switch on Phone Signature view</a>.</figcaption>
+The scores are similarities, and a window may contain multiple phones; it is not a predicted phone boundary. <a href="https://kennethli319.github.io/audio-jacobian-lens/?sample=asr-buzzer">Open the interactive report and switch on Phone Signature view</a>.</figcaption>
 </figure>

-**Observed:** distributed J-signatures classify aligned phones substantially better than rank-1-only sparse signatures, generalize to unseen words, and outperform matched-spectrum random transports.

-**Suggests:** phonetic structure is recoverable through a distributed pattern in the frozen model's vocabulary-aligned readout geometry.

-**Does not establish:** that Whisper stores literal phone symbols, that the displayed label is a probability, that one public cell marks a phone boundary, or that Whisper's decoder naturally uses exactly the fitted prototype representation.

-**Would establish more:** replication on the locked test, additional speakers and languages, phone-contrast interventions, and controls showing that the effect cannot be explained by speaker, word, timing, or phonotactic regularities.

-## Evidence III: intervention changes what follows
+The strongest conclusion is that substantial phonetic structure is recoverable from the frozen encoder under a supervised, fitted instrument, and that more of it survives in the distributed constellation than in the brightest coordinate.
+This does not show that Whisper stores literal phone symbols or that its decoder naturally uses exactly these fitted prototypes.
+The locked test split, broader languages and speakers, and phone-directed causal tests remain open.

+### Inspection can become intervention

 A fitted readout is a gauge, not automatically a knob.
-To test whether it identifies a causally relevant direction, I performed residual steering on the ambiguous Laurel/Yanny recording.
+I tested a candidate direction with the ambiguous Laurel/Yanny recording, but this intervention was separate from the fitted Phone Signature prototypes.

-Instead of increasing `Yanny` at the final output head, I used a separate vocabulary-direction intervention—not the fitted phone prototypes.
-The canonical encoder run applied a coordinated edit across L1–L3 over the first half of the recording.
-Its 20%-relative total residual-norm budget was normalized across those layers; at each site, the direction contrasted the equal-weight mean of the Y-prefix vocabulary family against the La-prefix family.
-The unchanged later layers then recomputed normally.
+Instead of increasing `Yanny` at the final output head, I nudged earlier encoder states toward a broad Y-prefix vocabulary direction, away from a La-prefix direction, and let the unchanged later layers recompute normally.

-The free decode moved from `Lily!` to `Yay!`, and Y-related downstream scores increased.
-The model never produced `Yanny`.
+The free decode moved from `Lily!` to `Yay!`, and Y-related downstream scores increased—but the model never produced `Yanny`.

-**Observed:** this early multi-site residual schedule propagated into a related final output.

-**Suggests:** the selected sites and vocabulary-family direction can influence downstream computation.

-**Does not establish:** a clean internal `Yanny` representation, phone-specific control, or reliable semantic steering.
-The displayed conditions include only one matched random seed each, and a broad Y-prefix direction can affect many lexical possibilities or push the activation off its learned distribution.
+That near-miss is useful.
+It shows that an early edit can propagate into final behavior while also showing that the current steering is neither clean nor semantically specific.
+It does not validate the Phone Signature, establish a `Yanny` representation, or demonstrate phone-level control.

-**Would establish a knob:** consistent target changes across recordings and contexts, dose-response behavior, reversibility, specificity against nearby alternatives, and superiority over random-direction, matched-norm, off-time, off-layer, and unrelated-prefix controls.

-A useful map should predict interventions.
-But one propagated edit—even an interesting one—is not yet a stable control surface.
+A reliable knob would need repeatable, selective effects across recordings and contexts, dose-response behavior, and advantages over matched-norm random, off-time, and off-layer controls.
+One propagated edit is not yet a stable control surface.

-## Evidence IV: the framework extends beyond text transcription
+### The framework extends beyond ASR, with different evidence boundaries

 In one recorded Chatterbox TTS replay, the realized acoustic-code direction becomes progressively more readable through depth.
 A small late-layer residual intervention flipped a selected acoustic-code winner and regenerated a different autoregressive suffix.